Ultrafast grocery

 First is speed.
 The promise of ultrafast deliveries in minutes.
 The magic number is 15 minutes with one claiming 10 minutes.
 Let’s anchor this around 15 to 20 minutes for ultras fast grocery as this is the main focus.

 Second is the limited range of inventory.
 Only essentials, alcohol and over the counter pharmaceuticals, fast moving and popular products.
-25 to 30 times smaller than a supermarket.
+Much smaller than a supermarket.
 1,500 distinct products rather than 30,000 that a full sized supermarket carries.

 Third is the need to operate stores in a high density residential area to meet the fast delivery time..
 Not one but many for a large city as the serving radius for each store is around 3 to 4kms.